 An Ed.S. is a 30-hour post-masters degree program which qualifies candidates for a Rank I pay increase.

 The administration faculty recommend that you apply to the Master of Education (M.Ed.) in Teacher Leadership offered by the Department of Teaching and Learning.
-This is a new master's program that would be beneficial to someone who aspires to a leadership position.
+This is a master's program that would be beneficial to someone who aspires to a leadership position.
 Consult a faculty advisor in the Department of Teaching and Learning for further information.

 Yes, if you are enrolled in a degree program, you may qualify for financial aid.
 Check with the Financial Aid Office to verify your specific status with regard to obtaining financial aid while enrolled in the post-master's Ed.S. degree program.